-I am interested in how perspective taking and self-reflection can bring cognitive and behavioral improvement.
-Currently, my research addresses the role of actionability of persuasive message in long term persuasion (sleeper effect).
+I am interested in how perspective-taking and self-reflection can bring cognitive and behavioral improvement.
+Currently, my research addresses the role of actionability of persuasive messages in long-term persuasion (sleeper effect).
 I am also collaborating on a project about sequential exposure bias which studies the order in which people process congenial and non-congenial information.
-Before coming to the social psychology department at University of Illinois Urbana-Champaign, I earned a bachelor degree in Psychology and Communication from University of California, Davis.
+Before coming to the social psychology department at the University of Illinois Urbana-Champaign, I earned a bachelor's degree in Psychology and Communication from the University of California, Davis.

 Dai, W., Palmer, R., Sunderrajan, A., Durantini, M., Sánchez, F., Glasman, L. R., Chen, F., & Albarracín, D. (in press).
 More behavioral recommendations produce more change: A meta-analysis of efficacy of multi-behavior recommendations to reduce non-medical substance use.
 Psychology of Addictive Behaviors.

 Albarracín, D., Sunderrajan, A., Dai, W., & White, B. X. (2019).
 The social creation of action and inaction: From concepts to goals to behaviors.
 In J. M. Olson (Ed.), Advances in experimental social psychology (vol. 60); advances in experimental social psychology (vol. 60) (pp. 223-271, Chapter vii, 271 Pages) Elsevier Academic Press, San Diego, CA.

 Albarracín, D., Sunderrajan, A., Dai, W. (2018).
 Action, inaction, and actionability: Definitions and implications for communications and interventions to change behaviors.
 In R. A. Bevins & D. Hope (Eds.), Change and maintaining change.
 Nebraska Symposium on Motivation.
 Springer.